Cinema & Media Arts

 - Experimental and avant-garde cinema, including video art and installation

 - Experimental film & media artists (e.g., Hollis Frampton, Craig Baldwin, Luke Fowler, Su Freidrich, Philip Hoffman, Ken Jacobs, Jonas Mekas, Midi Onodera, Ruth Ozeki, Michael Snow, Stan VanDerBeek, Joyce Wieland, among others)

 - History of cinema and media studies as a discipline

 - Documentary film theory

-- American genre cinema & television, including Buffy the Vampire Slayer, Marvel Comic Universe, DC Universe, musical, science fiction, romantic comedy
+- American genre cinema & television, including Buffy the Vampire Slayer, Marvel Cinematic Universe, DC Universe, musical, science fiction, romantic comedy

 - American populism in film and media

 - Hollis Frampton: Navigating the Infinite Cinema, forthcoming from Columbia University Press’s “Film and Culture” book series, 2023

 - SSHRC-funded research project,”Expanding the History of Film and Media Co-ops in Canada since 1967″